gradle/community/docs/events/gsoc/2024/checkstyle-plugin.md

 #### Mentors
 - [@oleg-nenashev](https://github.com/oleg-nenashev)
+- Looking for more mentors!
+Let us know on Slack

 ## Background
 - Checkstyle is a powerful tool, but currently, the Checkstyle plugin in Gradle may not support all of Checkstyle's features.